30 Things to Do in Pacific Beach San Diego

 Pacific Beach San Diego Hotels: Tower23 Serenity Suite

 If you’re into ocean views and swanky vibes, you’ll find them both at Tower23 Hotel.
-This luxury boutique hotel has a prime beachfront location near Crystal Pier.
+This fun boutique hotel has a prime beachfront location near Crystal Pier.
 Designed with the epicurean traveler in mind, Tower23 caters to well-heeled business professionals and families.

 In-room spa services, extraordinary views, and a private second-floor Tower Deck set the hotel apart from neighboring hotels.
 JRDN, the hotel’s signature restaurant, serves Japanese and Baja-inspired cuisine featuring seafood, steaks, and sushi.

-Experience the Pb Side of Mission Bay Park
+Experience the PB Side of Mission Bay Park

 Pacific Beach is blessed with a Pacific Ocean beach and a bay beach, thanks to nearby Mission Bay.